When In Rome…do as the tourists do…..

 We climbed hundreds of stairs (as we do every day in Rome) to reach the street level for more exploring.
 Devin has declared stairs his #1 enemy and eggplant his #2.
 Noah convinced him to try grilled eggplant in Spain and he just about lost it.
 On the way to the Trevi Foundation which was quite a walk, we came across a Chinese restaurant in one of the tiny squares.
 We all looked at each other and said…YES!
 We were growing tired of pasta, pizza, pizza and pasta so why not trade one starch for another!
 The kids thought it was pretty funny sitting in Rome eating Chinese food but it was some of the best we have ever had.
 We had a great lunch and were ready to tackle the rest of the sightseeing.

+The Trevi Fountain was jammed full of tourists but we had to go to see this magnificent fountain and of course throw a coin over our shoulder.
+The superstition is if you throw a coin you will return to Rome one day.
+I threw a coin in about 18 years ago and here I was back in Rome so everyone gave it a shot.
+The fountain is the largest Baroque fountain in the city and one of the most famous fountains in the world.
 We then headed to another key tourist spot and just followed the crowd to the Spanish Steps.
 On the way we stopped at a café and shot back an espresso.
 We first stood across the street from the steps and watched all the people lounging and sunning themselves and while doing so a street vendor came over and offered me a couple of roses.
 I said no thank you and he told me they were free because I was so lovely.
 Wow, that is so nice…..I thought, so I said thank you very much!
 He then told Calvin how fortunate he was to be married to me…who could argue…except Calvin pretended he didn’t know me and he was instead married to the woman standing in front of him.
 Ha ha…The guy must have seen us coming because he knew Calvin was kidding.

 Then after complimenting me so nicely he asked Calvin for some money for the roses!!
 I haven’t fallen for many scams but he totally got me on that one.
 Here these are for free because you are so lovely but how about giving me some money anyway?
 No thanks, keep your stinking roses!
 After I picked my ego up off the pavement we climbed the many steps to the top and admired the view.